joshcanhelp/josh-to-11/content/md/post/117-insane-ideas-are-lifes-great-equalizer.md

 To some, this “idea as a starting gunshot” concept is familiar.
 It still marks a long road of hard work ending in potentially catastrophic failure but the fear that this causes is more closely related to a roller coaster than it is to a serial killer (with the understanding that some of us have similar issues with roller coasters as we do with serial killers).
 This fear becomes a challenge and our strong desire to meet this challenge comes in the form of obsession.

 There’s more to idea-based success than just obsession but it’s the first thing you’ll want to look for when you’re evaluating the probability of your success.
 If you have an idea (any idea) and an obsession with making it a reality, the road ahead will be as clear as it possibly can be.
-Your task isn’t easy and your sucess anything but guaranteed but the car is packed, the tank is full, and the kids just started a movie.
+Your task isn’t easy and your success anything but guaranteed but the car is packed, the tank is full, and the kids just started a movie.
 Pick a good route, stay alert, and stop regularly and you’ll have a nice trip.

 Meet the insane idea.
 ---------------------